kiendo96/learn-devops/AWS/Document/AWS-all/SAA-Noted.md

 - AWS Transfer Family is a secure transfer service for moving files into and out of AWS storage services, such as Amazon S3 and Amazon EFS.
 - AWS Transfer family use for copying large amounts of data to and from AWS storage
 - AWS datasync use for copying small amounts of data to and from AWS storage

+# AWS Services catalog
+- AWS Service Catalog lets you centrally manage your cloud resources to achieve governance at scale of your infrastructure as code (IaC) templates, written in CloudFormation or Terraform.
+With AWS Service Catalog, you can meet your compliance requirements while making sure your customers can quickly deploy the cloud resources they need.
+- Some key advantages of using Service Catalog:
+  + Centralized management - Products can be maintained in a single catalog for easy discovery and governance.
+  + Self-service access - Customers can deploy the solutions on their own without manual intervention.
+  + Standardization - Products provide pre-defined templates for consistent deployment.
+  + Access control - Granular permissions can be applied to restrict product visibility and access.
+  + Reporting - Service Catalog provides detailed analytics on product usage and deployments.

+# Cloudwatch
+- The EventBridge rule initiates the Systems Manager automation and runbooks.
+The runbooks cancel the deletion